Ivana-Jovic/my-recipes/README.md

 You also need to start the server:
 ```
-json-server --watch db.json
+npm run server
 ```

 **Notes**

-This app is, for now, tested and works for ios simulators.
+`-` This app is, for now, tested and works for ios simulators.
-You can read the task requirements in the task-requirements.md file
+`-` You can read the task requirements in the task-requirements.md file